ontocloud/ontocloud/README.md

 ### Installation
 To make a local copy up and running, you will need to:
-* install node modules in the /server directory. d3 and jsdom are needed.
+* Set the BioPortal API key in /lib/BioPortal.cfg if you plan to use the /lib files.
-* set the BioPortal API key in /lib/BioPortal.cfg if you plan to use lib files.
+* Install node modules in the /server directory (in case you wish to install OntoCloud web services).
+Modules "d3" and "jsdom" are needed.